 We are a remote school and to secure good quality teachers is a challenge.
 We have been blessed with excellent teachers.
 They add to our exceptional mix, knowing that we appreciate their knowledge and skills.

+The value of both indigenous and non-Indigenous employed at the School is important due to the multi-cultural enrolments we have.
 Currently we have 5 Indigenous staff members employed at Crossways (four LSO's, one grounds person and one teacher).
 All of our staff go above and beyond what is expected to make sure that each student under their care is performing at the level that is optimum for their situation and learning.
 Our staff work incredibly hard and give their time in such a way to ensure success.
 Their volunteer hours are something they do naturally and is testimony to their commitment to the students and to our School.
 I am very thankful for their servant nature and the way they openly demonstrate their love of the students and our school in the way they openly support their students and each other.